MICHAEL CLAYTON

 This might have been just another run-of-the-mill thriller about corporate greed, but for two things.

-Firstly, all aspects of the film, from the writing and direction (by Tony Gilroy), to the cinematography (Robert Elswit), score (James Newton Howard) and acting are all top grade, making this a joy to watch.
+Firstly, everything, from the writing and direction (by Tony Gilroy), to the cinematography (Robert Elswit), the score (James Newton Howard) and the acting are all top notch, making this a joy to watch.

 Secondly, two of the three main performances are extraordinarily good.